2286 Ex Parte Reeexamination and Litigation Proceedings [R-11.2013]

 IV.
 FEDERAL COURT DECISION ISSUES AFTER EX PARTE REEXAMINATION ORDERED

 Pursuant to 37 CFR 1.565(a), the patent owner in an ex parte reexamination proceeding must promptly notify the Office of any Federal court decision involving the patent.
 Where the reexamination proceeding is currently pending and the court decision issues, or the Office becomes aware of a court decision relating to a pending reexamination proceeding, the order to reexamine is reviewed to see if a substantial new question of patentability is still present.
-If no substantial new question of patentability is still present, the order to reexamine is vacated by the CRU or TC Director and reexamination is concluded.
+If no substantial new question of patentability is still present, the reexamination is terminated by the CRU or TC Director.

 A non-final Federal Court decision concerning a patent under reexamination shall have no binding effect on a reexamination proceeding.